Perspective: Using social media to address substance misuse and abuse: An analysis of Instagram’s “get support” feature

 Expertise: Health communication, social marketing, social media, behavioral science research

-Reynolds has more than 10 years of experience managing research, health communication and social marketing projects for federal government and nonprofit agencies.
+Reynolds has more than 15 years of experience managing research, health communication, and social marketing projects for local, state, and federal entities and nonprofit agencies